 Over 99% of students achieved distinctions and merits

-Little Voices South West London performing arts school has helped students in Putney, Richmond, Wandsworth and Fulham to achieve outstanding results in over three year’s of their London Academy of Music and Dramatic Art (LAMDA) examinations.
-This May, 80 Little Voices children took part in exams graded 1 - 4, the students range from aged 4 to 13 years.
+Little Voices South West London performing arts school has helped students in Putney and Wandsworth to achieve outstanding results in this year’s London Academy of Music and Dramatic Art (LAMDA) examinations.

 LAMDA examinations are prestigious awards, from which students can gain UCAS points to help with their university applications.
-As part of the exams, students must perform their poems, musical theatre piece’s and solo/duologue acting pieces for the examiner with confidence.
+As part of the exams, students must perform their poems, scenes and straight acting pieces for the examiner with confidence.
 One child; Max Moorehouse aged 11 years took a grade 3 solo acting exam and achieved exceptional marks with a very high distinction.